chengpong1127/GPA-Extension/README.md

   - Orange: The GPA is between 2.7 and 3.7.
   - Red: The GPA is between 1.7 and 2.7.
   - Purple: The GPA is lower than 1.7.

+### Known Issue
+- Sometimes the GPA column would disappear, reloading the page would solve this problem.